Is the Observable Universe Consistent with the Cosmological Principle?: Late Universe FLRW anomalies

 Due to the assumed isotropy of the Universe -- \`a la CP -- an observer stationary with respect to the comoving coordinates of the cosmic fluid should find the average number counts of distant radio galaxies as well as the sky brightness to be uniform over the sky.
 However, an observer moving with a peculiar velocity $v$ $\ll c$ will find a dipole as a combined effect of aberration and Doppler boosting.
 The induced dipole can be quantified through changes in the number of sources $N$ per unit solid angle $\Omega$:

-where ${\cal D}=\left[2+{x(1+\alpha)}\right]\frac{v}{c}$ is the amplitude of the dipole, $\alpha\approx 0.8$ is the spectral index and $x\approx 1$ is the index in the integrated number counts above flux density $S$, usually following a power law, $N(>S)\propto S^{-x}$ for radio galaxies (see \cite{bib:Rubart2013} for a derivation).
+where ${\cal D}=\left[2+{x(1+\alpha)}\right]\frac{v}{c}$ is the amplitude of the dipole, $\alpha\approx 0.8$ is the spectral index \footnote{\bcomm{The measured flux $S$ of an observed radio source is modelled as a power law, $S \propto \nu^{-\alpha}$, where $\nu$ denotes frequency and $\alpha$ is the spectral index.}} and $x\approx 1$ is the index in the integrated number counts above flux density $S$, usually following a power law, $N(>S)\propto S^{-x}$ for radio galaxies (see \cite{bib:Rubart2013} for a derivation).
 While (\ref{eq:radio_dipole}) yields a good estimate, the assumptions may be an oversimplification for the observational precision current data allows.
 Therefore, they have been investigated further since first usage and, consequently, the observed dipole is now a sum of several terms, see, for instance, \cite{bib:Dalang2022} and detailed below.
 The contribution of ${\cal D}$ needs to be determined in this sum.